 Solutions: The FCC noted in its memorandum last year that stakeholders in the 5 GHz interference issue had agreed to several steps: (1) FAA provided information on the locations of each of the TDWRs.
-(2) The Wireless Internet Service Providers Association (WISPA) voluntarily agreed to provide information on the location of the TDWRS relevant to WISP and to encourage operators that install devices within 35 km or the line of sight of the TDWRs to operate at least 30 MHz away from the TDWR operation frequencies.
-(3) WISPA has voluntarily set up an online database and registry -at http://www.spectrumbridge.com/udrs/home.aspx -- with detailed information about (TDWR systems and registered UNII devices.
+(2) The Wireless Internet Service Providers Association (WISPA)

-10 The Memo noted: "We remind operators and manufacturers of UNII devices that any use or marketing of equipment that has not been certificated as required under the FCC rules or that has been modified such that it no longer complies with the certification requirements will result in FCC enforcement."
+15 The Memo noted: "We remind operators and manufacturers of UNII devices that any use or marketing of equipment that has not been certificated as required under the FCC rules or that has been modified such that it no longer complies with the certification requirements will result in FCC enforcement."

-11 See "Case Study: Investigation of Interference into 5-GHz Weather Radars from Unlicensed Wireless Devices," presentation to the 2011 Tri-Service Radar Symposium Spectrum Workshop (June 27, 2011, by John Carroll, Frank Sanders, Robert Sole, NTIA.
+16 See "Case Study: Investigation of Interference into 5-GHz Weather Radars from Unlicensed Wireless Devices," presentation to the 2011 Tri-Service Radar Symposium Spectrum Workshop (June 27, 2011, by John Carroll, Frank Sanders, Robert Sole, NTIA.